ffalzon/ffalzon.github.io/_pages/service.md

 ---

 ### ETH Zurich CS Department
 * **September 2023 - Present:** *VMI Board Member*.
-I am involved with [VMI](http://vmi.ethz.ch/), an organiation dedicated to helping, informing, and organizing events for  scientific staff in the Computer Science department at ETH Zürich.
+I am involved with [VMI](http://vmi.ethz.ch/), an organization dedicated to helping, informing, and organizing events for  scientific staff in the Computer Science department at ETH Zürich.
 VMI is also a liason between scientific staff and the broader university community.
 * **September 2023:** *Co-Organizer*.
 I co-organized the second ever [Swiss Crypto Day](https://swisscryptoday.github.io/2023/).
 It was a fun day filled with great talks and great people!
 * **October 2021:** *Volunteer*.
 I helped organize the VMI computer science department paint night social.
 Check out the art work that we made [here](https://ffalzon.github.io/service/paintnight/)!